zanondev/zanondev/README.md

 ### Hi there 👋

-My name is Lucas, and I work as a full-stack developer since 2022!
-As a developer, what drives me is the daily challenge of each new implementation!

-Technologies I have professional experience with, including testing and CI/CD:
+My name is Lucas, since 2022 I’ve been working as a full-stack software developer, combining technical expertise with a people-first approach to drive innovation and sustainable growth.

+I believe that true success in software development goes beyond technical skills.
+Real innovation happens when technology and people align.
+My experience has taught me the importance of balancing operational efficiency with strong team collaboration.
+Developing teams, fostering a collaborative environment, and aligning everyone to shared goals are key to achieving impactful results.

+I’m driven by the pursuit of solutions that not only solve problems but also inspire growth—for individuals, teams, and organizations.

 ![csharp](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)
 ![python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)